Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Tutorial/Shell-installer-Tutorial.md

 1. You must have an Azure subscription.
 <br/> if you don’t have one, you can create one here: https://azure.microsoft.com/en-us/pricing/purchase-options/pay-as-you-go/
 2. If you are deploying the solution to an Azure Stack Edge device, your subscription must contain Azure Stack Edge with compute enabled as per [documentaton here](https://docs.microsoft.com/en-us/azure/databox-online/azure-stack-edge-gpu-deploy-configure-compute) or IoT hub Edge device with port 8181 opened. please follow this [documentation](https://github.com/Azure-Samples/azure-intelligent-edge-patterns/blob/master/factory-ai-vision/Tutorial/CreateIoTEdgeDevice.md) for deployment information
-3. Azure Custom Vision account, see the below link to find your training key [here](https://www.customvision.ai/projects#/settings) and learn more [here](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/)
+3. Azure Custom Vision account.
+See the below link to find your training key [here](https://www.customvision.ai/projects#/settings) and learn more [here](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/)
 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/raw/develop/factory-ai-vision/assets/customvisioninfo.png)
-4. (Optional) Azure Video Analyzer, please follow the "Create Video Analyzer Account" section of this document to create one https://docs.microsoft.com/en-us/azure/azure-video-analyzer/video-analyzer-docs/get-started-detect-motion-emit-events-portal#create-a-video-analyzer-account-in-the-azure-portal
+4. (Optional) Azure Video Analyzer.
+Please follow the "Create Video Analyzer Account" section of this document to create one https://docs.microsoft.com/en-us/azure/azure-video-analyzer/video-analyzer-docs/get-started-detect-motion-emit-events-portal#create-a-video-analyzer-account-in-the-azure-portal
 5. (Optional) Azure Time Series Insight environment.
 If you would like to use the Azure portal to add an event source that reads data from Azure IoT Hub to your Azure Time Series Insights environment, please follow this instruction https://docs.microsoft.com/en-us/azure/time-series-insights/how-to-ingest-data-iot-hub

 ### Get Started: